Sir John Fowler, 1st Baronet: Locomotives

 To avoid problems with smoke and steam overwhelming staff and passengers on the covered sections of the Metropolitan Railway, Fowler proposed a fireless locomotive.
 The locomotive was built by Robert Stephenson and Company and was a broad gauge 2-4-0 tender engine.
 The boiler had a normal firebox connected to a large combustion chamber containing fire bricks which were to act as a heat reservoir.
 The combustion chamber was linked to the smokebox through a set of very short firetubes.
 Exhaust steam was re-condensed instead of escaping and fed back to the boiler.
-The locomotive was intended to operate conventionally in the open, but in tunnels dampers would be closed and steam would be generated using the stored heat from the fire bricks.
+The locomotive was intended to operate conventionally in the open, but in tunnels dampers would be closed and steam would be generated firelessly, using the stored heat from the fire bricks.

 The first trial on the Great Western Railway in October 1861 was a failure.
 The condensing system leaked, causing the boiler to run dry and pressure to drop, risking a boiler explosion.
 A second trial on the Metropolitan Railway in 1862 was also a failure, and the fireless engine was abandoned, becoming known as "Fowler's Ghost".
 The locomotive was sold to Isaac Watt Boulton in 1865; he intended to convert it into a standard engine but it was eventually scrapped.